arifinndn/Indonesian-License-Plate-Recognition-with-VLM-Gemma-via-LM-Studio-/README.md

 The program will:

 	1. Read each image in dataset folder
-	2. Send images to the VLM model via LM Studio API
+	2. Send images to the VLM model via LM Studio API with prompt "What is the license plate number shown in this image?
+Respond only with the plate number."
 	3. Receive license plate predictions
 	4. Calculate Character Error Rate (CER) according to labels.csv as the ground truth
 	5. Save results to prediction_output.csv file